Baby Weaning ( My Experience )

 Never allow your breast to be sore, red, hard, and tender.
 It will cause mastitis which can be very painful and you need complete treatment for it.
-It can cause fever, chills, red hard breasts.
+It can cause fever, chills, and red hard breasts.
 For some women after weaning completely, the milk present in the breast will form into hard lumps and doctors have to do an operation to remove those hard lumps from the breast.
 Check here to know more about breast-related problems.

 Why does a mother stop breastfeeding her baby:-

-- If she is pregnant again she has to stop breastfeeding or else the growing baby inside the womb won’t get nutrients needed for healthy growth.
+- If she is pregnant again she has to stop breastfeeding or else the growing baby inside the womb won’t get the nutrients needed for healthy growth.

-- If the mother has planned to go to work again after her maternity leave, she may stop breastfeeding as she cannot offer her breast every 3 to 4 hours or when the baby demands as she is working outside.
+- If the mother has planned to go to work again after her maternity leave, she may stop breastfeeding as she cannot offer her breast every 3 to 4 hours or when the baby demands it as she is working outside.